siegeon/magic.lambda.http/README.md

 ```

 The above will evaluate the `:x:@.userId` expression, resulting in the integer value of 1, before the lambda
 object is converted to JSON.
+If you want to actually pass in expressions as JSON values, you have to pass
+these in as strings.

 ## HTTP headers